Using Lay vs Lie in a Sentence: A Definitive Guide

 Once you get those two nailed down and you’re feeling great about the present tense, past tenses and participles step in and mess everything up.
 Why?
 Because the past tense of lie is…lay.

-Last night, I lay in my bed for nine hours straight.
+Last night, I lay on the couch and binged TV for five hours straight.

 Whose bright idea was this?
 I don’t know, but it’s confusing, so I’ve created a table for you to reference if needed (I still use this when I’m not writing in the present tense).